Sharing good practice

 Mr Cotterill, Assistant Head, Ernesford Grange Community Academy

 I was thoroughly impressed when I visited recently.
-Tom Hague was very welcoming and happy to share Fullhurst’s journey with us all.
-What was perhaps most impressive was Tom’s openness and his desire to learn from others through networking.
-He made it clear that he doesn't have all the answers but that the team at Fullhurst are relentlessly pursuing excellence for disadvantaged students, whatever it takes.
+Staff was very welcoming and happy to share Fullhurst’s journey with us all.
+What was perhaps most impressive was school's openness and desire to learn from others through networking.
+They made it clear that they doesn't have all the answers but that the team at Fullhurst are relentlessly pursuing excellence for disadvantaged students, whatever it takes.
 I also loved how the ethos permeated; the work targeting Pupil Premium students is clearly having benefits for all students, and for the wider school community.
 I loved visiting classrooms, talking to students and getting a sense of the school culture.
 I was really impressed with the projects looking at sight tests with Specsavers and the sleep deprivation research.
 I was also really impressed that the focus on raising the bar and working with disadvantaged students is an integral part of the recruitment process – so you have to be prove you have a passion for working with disadvantaged students if you apply for a job.
 I am so passionate about Pupil Premium myself, that I loved this whole approach and ethos.
 Many thanks for hosting such an incredible afternoon.
 I felt inspired when I left.

 Ms Gray, Associate Principal, Sharnbrook Academy